By Jane Seeley with GardensAll

 But… if you can’t make your own just yet, you don’t have to wait.
 You can find some on Amazon and make plans for making your own during the next growing season:

 Now while it’s true that the calendula flowers and leaves are edible, they can be very bitter.
 Some people like how they add beauty and a little gourmet touch to salads, but if you try it, you may want to start with just the petals sprinkled around for garnish and work your way up to the entire flower.
 Consuming the flower however does provide beneficial antioxidants.
 But if you don’t like the taste you can use the flowers externally for medicine instead.

 One great culinary use of calendula petals that won’t affect a dish’s flavor is obtained by sprinkling them in rice instead of saffron which is quite expensive.
-The dried calendula petals will impart a rich golden yellow color to the rice, yet will scarcely be discernible as the dried petals are much more subdued in flavor and you won’t need to add much to lace the rice with a golden color.
+The dried calendula petals will impart a rich golden yellow color to the rice, while imparting a barely perceptible flavor.

 Other culinary uses depend on whether you like the flavor of the flowers.
 In addition to adding flowers to salads, try using them in herbal butters and cheese spreads, or use the dried flowers to make tea.

 Calendula is a commonly used as a topical gel or ointment for skin rashes, diaper rash, skin sores, muscle soreness, acne, and a number of other conditions.